potat-OS/LeecoSOL/README.md

 # LeecoSOL
-My solutions etc. from Leetcode
+My solutions of Leetcode and more...